STEP #1: LINKING THE LAB WITH THE RUNNER

 The McMillan Calculator

 To determine your Equivalent Performance and Optimal Training Zones, click here.
-Simply choose a recent race distance, making sure to choose a distance for a performance which accurately reflects your current fitness level.
+Simply enter your goal distance and time then choose a recent race distance, making sure to choose a distance for a performance which accurately reflects your current fitness level.
 In other words, put in a good race, not a bad one.

-Next, enter your time in hours (if necessary), minutes and seconds of a recent race.
-Then, enter your goal time for that same race distance.
+Next, enter your time in hours (if necessary), minutes and seconds of that recent race.
 Hit Calculate and voilà! your equivalent performances for every race distance from the 100m to 100 miles as well as your optimal training paces for all the key workouts.

-Go ahead and print a copy of your worksheet as this will be helpful in the remainder of this article.
+Go ahead and print a copy of your worksheet )there’s a little print icon at the top right) as this will be helpful in the remainder of this article.

 How to read it

 Cool huh?
 In your hands is now complete information on your optimal training paces and on what you can expect to run at different distances based on your current fitness level.
-Across the top row is listed your equivalent performance for distances of 100m to 5000m or 5K (see sample below).
-Underneath, where applicable, is listed the pace per mile for each distance.
-This will be helpful in planning your pacing strategy for upcoming races.
-A couple of more rows down lists equivalent performances for distances ranging from 4000m to the marathon with the corresponding pace per mile also listed.
+In the Race Times section, you see your equivalent performance for distances of 100m to the marathon along with the pace per mile.
+(You can change to pace per kilometer with the Mi/KM toggle at the top right).
+The paces will be helpful in planning your pacing strategy for upcoming races.

 Again, I should point out that these are estimates of what you can run for other distances.
 As you know, terrain, weather and simply if you’re “on” or not can affect your final time.
 But, I think you’ll agree that having a close estimate makes race planning and goal setting much, much easier.
 Over the past several years, I’ve had many athletes evaluate these estimates based on their real world performances and think you’ll find that each equivalent is accurate.